 - You will be taught how to help control infections, including the best way to clean your hands.
 Ask your nurse if you want to learn more about controlling infection.
 (Also, see “Do you know… How to prevent infection” and “Do you know… Clean hands.”)

-- Wash your hands each time you enter and leave a patient’s room.
-Everyone should wash their hands before entering and after leaving your child’s room.
+- Wash your hands or use alcohol gel each time you enter and leave a patient’s room.
+Everyone should disinfect or clean their hands before entering and after leaving your child’s room.
 This includes when you move from the parent room to your child’s room.

 - For your child’s safety and your comfort please do not sleep on the floor of the hospital room.
 Staff members need to be able to reach your child quickly and easily to provide care.

 - Parents and visitors should not sit or sleep on the patient’s bed.
 It is important to keep the number of germs low in the area where your child sleeps, especially around his face.